-At the darkest sites, natural variations in conditions such as airglow and the brightness of the zodiacal light are limiting factors.
+At the darkest sites, natural variations in conditions such as air-glow and the brightness of the zodiacal light are limiting factors.

-Temperature, Model, Serial number
+Temperature, Model, serial number

-The temperature in °C then °F are displayed when you press and hold the button a second time.
-Also, the model and serial number are displayed if you hold the button longer.
+The unit's internal temperature in °C then °F are displayed when you press and hold the button after initially pressing the button the first time to take a reading.
+Also, the model number, then serial number are displayed after the temperature.
 Some serial numbers include hexadecimal values: